 Major honours: Ligue 1 (2013/14, 2014/15), Coupe de la Ligue (2013-14, 2014/15), Copa del Rey (2016/17, 2017/18), Supercopa de Espana (2016), La Liga (2017/18)

-The marauding full-back’s career stalled during a spell at PSG but he regained his best form while on loan with Roma four seasons ago, scoring three goals and creating 26 chances for Serie A’s third-placed team.
+The marauding full-back’s career stalled during a spell at PSG but he regained his best form while on loan with Roma, scoring three goals and creating 26 chances for Serie A’s third-placed team.

-Digne joined Barcelona in the summer of 2016 and made 46 appearances for the Catalan giants before joining Kurt Zouma at the Toffees, although the left-back’s move was a permanent switch, and he was one of the standout performers under Marco Silva last term.
+Digne joined Barcelona in the summer of 2016 and made 46 appearances for the Catalan giants before joining Kurt Zouma at the Toffees, although the left-back’s move was a permanent switch, and he’s been one of their standout performers since.